dpmarsola/QikserveMockTest/README.md

 The following instructions should be executed in a Linux machine.

-In order to make it run, you have to:
+In order to make the application run, you have to:

 1. Download the "AmazingStore.tar" file and copy it to the desired folder.
 2. Unzip the file with "tar -xvf AmazingStore.tar"